 This year is a notable birthday for me.
 It is making me reflective.
 That and other things.
 On the corner of a road in Cardiff was a patch of land with a thatched cottage.
 In that field lived a rather eccentric but kind chap who grew a sea of brightly coloured flowers.
 Every year, year after year, you'd go and see what was growing.
 Braces holding up muddy trousers greeted you, more often than not with a spade in his hand.
 Very carefully, he would wrap the flowers in newspaper.
 His joy for growing those flowers was infectious.
 As a child I never know what those flowers were.
 Now I know they were dahlias.
 Oh how I wish I could stand at that corner now.
 It is why I love them I think.
 His cottage and his field were wild and carefree and unkempt but I loved it.
 Of course, he and they are long gone now but I'd like to think my small patch of dahlias are a homage to him.
 For me, they will always remind me of home and a wild garden style of flowers that speaks to an old fashioned dignity and love of a simpler life.

-I seek to create bouquets from my cutting garden to capture a quite unique moment in time, a gathering of nature’s own clock.
+I seek to create bouquets from my cutting garden to capture a quite unique moment in time, a gathering of nature's own clock.
 It makes me look at everything that is there in a way that I would not normally do so.
 I have learned to stop fighting with my canalside cutting garden.
 The soil is clay.
 I have quite a few trees.
 I grow what thrives in those conditions rather than forcibly attempting to plant florals and foliage that just sit there and sulk.
-I have learnt finally to let mother nature guide me on the design for my wild garden style dahlia bouquet.
+I have learnt finally to let mother nature guide me on the design for my wild garden style dahlia bouquet, a flower bouquet which would be perfect for a summer wedding.

 Each bouquet created from my cutting garden represents a quite unique moment in time, a gathering of nature's own clock.